본문 바로가기

 So Jongseop: Today, we are joined by former National Assemblyman Cho Eungcheon for an honest discussion on various issues.
 Assemblyman Cho, thank you for making time despite your busy schedule.
 How have you been lately?

-Cho Eungcheon: It's very exhausting just to watch the bizarre actions that the two major vested-interest parties engage in every day.
-But from the perspective of the public and voters, there seem to be only those two meaningful choices, so people are forced to choose the lesser evil.
+Cho Eungcheon: It's very exhausting just to watch the bizarre behavior that the two major vested-interest parties display every day.
+But from the perspective of the people, of voters, there seem to be only those two meaningful options, so we are forced to choose the lesser evil.
 That's been the case for a long time.
-During the last general election, I tried to create a third space to present an alternative, but various things didn't align, so we couldn't achieve meaningful results.
+That's why, in the last general election, I tried to create a third zone to offer an alternative, but for various reasons, things didn't work out and we couldn't achieve meaningful results.
 I believe politics has disappeared.

 Politics Has Disappeared in the 22nd National Assembly.
-Watching the Absurdities of the Two Major Parties Is Difficult
+It's Difficult to Watch the Two Major Parties' Bizarre Behavior

-Since the 22nd National Assembly began, politics itself has disappeared.
-If you define politics as recognizing your counterpart as a partner, listening to their opinions, presenting alternatives, compromising, and negotiating, then politics is gone.
+Since the launch of the 22nd National Assembly, politics has virtually disappeared.
+When you define politics as recognizing your opponent as a partner, listening, proposing alternatives, compromising, and negotiating, then politics is gone.
 How long will this reckless show of force and stubbornness continue?
-If things remain as they are, it will inevitably go on like this.
-Both parties have solid fandoms that sometimes turn into hooligans, so I don't think I could be part of that.
+If things go on like this, it can't be helped.
+Both parties have solid fandoms, which sometimes become hooligan-like, so I don't think I have any place in that.

-So if you look closely at the media, straight news reports simply cover the absurdities of both parties as they are, but most editorials and columns say this is not acceptable.
-There are brilliant articles, but they don't seem to get much attention.
-It feels like those voices just end as dying cries, which is very unfortunate.
-So recently, I've been talking about loosely grouping people with those thoughts under a single name, to show that such a group exists.
-This isn't based on real-world politics.
-I think it's necessary, but whenever we try, another bizarre issue erupts and overshadows everything.
+So if you look closely at the media, straight news reports simply relay the bizarre actions of both parties, but most editorials and columns say this can't go on.
+However, even though there are some truly brilliant writings, they don't seem to get much attention.
+It feels like they just end as desperate cries, which is very unfortunate.
+That's why, recently, I've started talking about loosely grouping together people who share these thoughts, to show that such a group exists.
+This isn't based on practical politics.
+I just think it's necessary, but whenever we try, some outrageous issue erupts and covers everything up.

 Cho Eungcheon: We meet individually, and everyone agrees with the ideas.
-But it's like, "If you do it, I'll follow," that kind of situation.
+But it seems like it's always, "If you do it, I'll follow," that sort of thing.

 The Past Year Was Populist Majoritarianism

 So Jongseop: December 3 marks the first anniversary of the martial law.
-How do you assess the past year?
+How do you evaluate the past year?

-※Click the video to view the full content.
+※Click the video to watch the full content.

-Cho Eungcheon: The sudden imposition of martial law, the lifting of martial law according to constitutional procedures, and the impeachment of the president-all these processes proceeded peacefully according to the law.
-But if you look beneath the surface, can we really say this is a restoration of democracy that we can boast about to the world?
+Cho Eungcheon: The sudden imposition of martial law, the lifting of martial law according to constitutional procedures, the impeachment of the president-all these processes proceeded peacefully according to the law.
+But if you look inside, can we really say this is a restoration of democracy to be proud of on the world stage?
 I don't think so at all.
-Compared to the 2017 campaign to eradicate deep-rooted evils, things have been much more brutal and violent, with political retaliation and the elimination of political opponents carried out in the name of majority rule.
+Compared to the 2017 drive to eradicate deep-rooted evils, things have been much more brutal and violent, with political retaliation or the elimination of rivals being carried out in the name of majority rule.
 This is what Tocqueville called the tyranny of the majority.
-At the same time, there have been populist measures like consumption coupons and massive fiscal deficits.
-Both aspects have been happening simultaneously, so I define the past year as populist majoritarianism.
+At the same time, there have been things like consumption coupons and large-scale fiscal deficits-populist measures.
+Both trends have been happening simultaneously, so I define the past year as populist majoritarianism.

-So Jongseop: As we pass the 'one year since martial law,' there are assessments that the extreme politics of the ruling and opposition parties have only intensified.
+So Jongseop: As we pass the first anniversary of martial law, there are assessments that extreme politics between the ruling and opposition parties has only intensified.
 Why do you think that is?

-Cho Eungcheon: The ruling and opposition parties are doing the opposite of what is suggested in media editorials and columns.
-It's been like that for a long time.
-Both parties believe there is no middle ground; they must gather as many loyal supporters as possible.
-Whether it's Jang Donghyeok or Jung Cheongrae, they seem the same.
-Many people around me say they don't watch political news anymore.
+Cho Eungcheon: The ruling and opposition parties are doing the exact opposite of what the editorials and columns in the media suggest.
+It's been that way for a long time.
+Both parties agree that there is no center; they just try to rally their core supporters as much as possible.
+Whether it's Jang Donghyeok or Jeong Cheongrae, they're all the same.
+Many people around me say they don't even watch political news anymore.

-These people are more likely not to vote on election day, so only the most loyal supporters of each side turn out, making it a winnable fight for both.
-I think both sides are trying to maximize political disgust and mobilize only their hardcore supporters for a showdown.
-Otherwise, it doesn't make sense.
-This strategy is much more advantageous for the vested interests of both parties in maintaining their grip on power.
+These people are more likely not to go to the polls on election day, which means only the most loyal supporters will show up, making it winnable for either side.
+I think both parties are thinking along those lines.
+By maximizing political disgust and mobilizing only their hardcore supporters, they want to go head-to-head.
+Otherwise, it's hard to understand, but it's much more advantageous for the vested interests in both parties to maintain their grip on power.

-So Jongseop: Are the ruling and opposition parties showing the same behavior?
+So Jongseop: Are you saying the ruling and opposition parties are behaving in the same way?

-If Things Continue Like This, the People Power Party Will Suffer a Complete Defeat, Yet the Mainstream Keeps Going in the Opposite Direction
+If Things Continue Like This, the People Power Party Is Doomed, but the Mainstream Keeps Moving Backwards

 Cho Eungcheon: They serve as each other's foundation.
-If one side moves to the center, the other should do the same, but instead, one goes to the far left and the other to the far right.
+If one side moves toward the center, the other should too, but instead, both go to the extremes-the left and the right.
 The leadership of both parties is unlikely to change this anytime soon.
-Especially for the Democratic Party, even with this approach, their basic strength is much greater than that of the People Power Party.
-Their approval rating consistently stays in the low 40% range.
-So there's little reason for them to change now.
-The People Power Party is stuck in the mid-20% range, and if things continue, they will be completely defeated.
-Yet the mainstream seems unwilling to let go for their own private interests.
-In fact, they're going in the opposite direction.
+Especially for the Democratic Party, even if they continue like this, their basic strength is much greater than that of the People Power Party.
+Their approval rating stays in the low 40% range.
+So there's little reason for them to change.
+The People Power Party is stuck in the mid-20% range, and if this continues, they are bound to lose.
+Yet, the mainstream doesn't let go for their own private interests.
+In fact, they're moving backwards.

-Cho Eungcheon: The People Power Party is saying they'll look into the controversy over former leader Han Donghoon's party forum, and they're planning to discipline former Supreme Council member Kim Jonghyeok again.
-Previously, during the Lone Star and Daejang-dong appeal abandonment incidents, Han Donghoon showed the most outstanding ability, but in official statements from the People Power Party, his name never appeared.
-I thought they were treating him like an invisible man, but now it seems they're trying to purge him.
-I don't know if the pro-Han faction will just sit and take it or what they'll choose to do.
-It seems most of them are trying to avoid getting involved.
-The Democratic Party is a bit more relaxed than the People Power Party, but there also seems to be a disconnect between the upper and lower structures.
+Cho Eungcheon: In the People Power Party, they're saying they'll look into the controversy over former leader Han Donghun and reconsider the disciplinary action against former Supreme Council member Kim Jonghyeok.
+Previously, during the Lone Star and Daejang-dong appeals, Han Donghun showed the most outstanding performance, but in the official statements of the People Power Party, Han Donghun's name was never mentioned.
+I wondered if they were treating him like an invisible man, but now it seems they're trying to get rid of him.
+I don't know if the pro-Han faction will just sit back and take it or make a move.
+It seems most of them are trying not to get involved.
+The Democratic Party is a bit more relaxed than the People Power Party, but there also seems to be a gap between the upper and lower structures.

-Cho Eungcheon: More than half of the elite politicians and lawmakers seem to believe that the traditional role of a ruling party supporting stable governance is correct.
-However, the hardcore grassroots members are saying, "What are you talking about?
-The reforms must be completed, the rebellion must be eradicated, and the iron must be struck while it's hot-it has to be done now."
-So there's a disconnect.
-At the top of that disconnect is Representative Jung Cheongrae, so we'll have to wait and see how things develop.
+Cho Eungcheon: The elite politicians and more than half of the lawmakers seem to think their role is to support stable governance as a traditional ruling party.
+But the hardcore grassroots members say, "What are you talking about?
+We need to finish the reforms, root out rebellion, strike while the iron is hot, and act now."
+So there's a gap.
+The person at the center of this gap is Representative Jeong Cheongrae, so we'll have to wait and see how things develop.

-So Jongseop: Do you think Representative Jang Donghyeok will go as far as disciplining former leader Han Donghoon?
+So Jongseop: Do you think Representative Jang Donghyeok will go so far as to discipline former leader Han Donghun?

-Cho Eungcheon: It seems they're doing so under the pretext that it's what the party members want.
+Cho Eungcheon: It seems they're doing it under the pretext that it's what the party members want.

 So Jongseop: Do you think that's appropriate?

-Cho Eungcheon: The Democratic Party or Yongsan are making a lot of mistakes, but they're not taking advantage of any of them.
-They cover things up by investigating the party members' forum, and whenever something erupts over there, something else happens here to overshadow it.
-So everything fizzles out.
-For example, after the Yangpyeong County official was investigated and made an extreme choice, they didn't even show the suicide note, conducted an autopsy, and dragged things out suspiciously.
-If they were the opposition, they should have pressed hard, asking why and suggesting a cover-up, but they let it go without making it an issue.
+Cho Eungcheon: The Democratic Party and Yongsan are making a lot of mistakes, but they're not taking advantage of any of them.
+They just bury things by investigating the party forum, and whenever something blows up over there, another incident happens here to cover it up.
+So everything just fizzles out.
+For example, when a Yangpyeong County official was investigated and later took his own life, they didn't even show the suicide note, did an autopsy, and dragged things out suspiciously.
+If they were the opposition, they should have demanded answers and pressed the issue, but it never became a real issue and just ended.

-Also, regarding the 'Daejang-dong appeal abandonment,' this is exactly the kind of issue that requires a special prosecutor.
-If that's the case, instead of making a fuss about investigating the party members' forum, they should focus their party's efforts there, issue an ultimatum, and if it doesn't work, present a proposal that the public can accept and set a deadline for a response.
-Otherwise, take extraordinary measures-like former floor leader Kim Sungtae, who went on a hunger strike and got the Druking investigation.
-They need that kind of resolve, but they're not doing it.
-There are plenty of opportunities, but they cover them up by fighting among themselves.
-In any case, it's incomprehensible.
+Also, regarding the "Daejang-dong appeal withdrawal," this is exactly the sort of thing that needs a special prosecutor.
+If so, instead of stirring up trouble over the party forum investigation, they should focus their energy there, issue an ultimatum, and if nothing happens, present a proposal that the public can accept, set a deadline for a response, and declare they'll take extraordinary action if necessary-like former floor leader Kim Sungtae's hunger strike that led to the Druking investigation.
+That's the kind of determination that's needed, but they're not doing any of that.
+There are so many opportunities, but they're wasting them fighting among themselves.
+In any case, it's just incomprehensible.

-So Jongseop: In the case of the Democratic Party, there are protests at the party headquarters against the one-person, one-vote system.
-What do you think of the current situation?
+So Jongseop: In the Democratic Party, there are protests at party headquarters against the one-person-one-vote system.
+What do you think about the current situation in the Democratic Party?

-Cho Eungcheon: Right now, the pro-Myung and pro-Cheong factions are dividing.
-This has been discussed since Representative Lee Jaemyung's time, moving from 60% to 20%, and now even lower.
+Cho Eungcheon: Right now, there is a split between the pro-Myung and pro-Cheong factions.
+This has been discussed since Representative Lee Jaemyung's time, moving from 60% to 20%, and now aiming to go even lower.
 Everyone says the direction is right.
-I think the direction is wrong, but if you say so, you can't survive in that environment.
-So you get pushed out from here.
+I think the direction is wrong, but if you say that, you can't survive in that environment.
+So you get pushed out from there.
 The only thing you can say is, "The direction is right, but why are you rushing the process?"
-And you could add, "Isn't Jung Cheongrae just trying to further his own interests?"
+And you could add that Jeong Cheongrae is just doing this for his own gain.

-So Jongseop: What is the reason you think it's wrong?
-The People Power Party and the Reform New Party both use the one-person, one-vote system, don't they?
+So Jongseop: What is your reasoning for saying it's not right?
+Aren't the People Power Party and the Reform New Party also using the one-person-one-vote system?

-Cho Eungcheon: If you want to go with one-person, one-vote, you need to properly vet new members.
-People should join the party, receive education both online and offline, learn about the party's platform, history, constitution, and regulations, and determine whether their political beliefs align with the party.
-Those people should become full or responsible members and exercise their rights as party owners.
-But now, you can join online with a click, pay 1,000 won a month, and vote in the next election.
-It's the most cost-effective act in the world-joining as a full or responsible member of either major party.
-The number of members increases before national elections, usually about six months in advance, because you have to be a member for about six months.
-Afterward, when people stop paying, they all leave.
+Cho Eungcheon: To have a one-person-one-vote system, you need to properly screen new members.
+People should join the party, receive online and offline education, learn about the party's platform, policies, history, and regulations, and only then, if their political beliefs align with the party, should they become full or responsible members and exercise their rights as party members.
+But now, you can just click online to join, pay 1,000 won a month, and vote this time.
+It's the most cost-effective act in the world to become a full or responsible member of either of the two major parties.
+Before nationwide elections, the number of such members increases.
+Usually, you have to be a member for about six months, so this starts about six months before the election.
+Afterwards, they stop paying dues and drop out.
 It's vote-buying.
-In this election, the turnout was 16.8%, with about 240,000 total party members.
-I believe these people are now determining the direction of the Republic of Korea.
+This time, the turnout was 16.8%, with about 240,000 total party members.
+I believe these people are the ones determining the direction of South Korea.

 [Current Affairs Show] Cho Eungcheon: "I Don't Understand People Power Party, Democratic Party Is Splitting" On the 1st, a Democratic Party member attending the "Discussion on Institutional Improvements for Realizing Party Member Sovereignty" held at the Democratic Party Central Party Office member zone in Yeouido, Seoul, is holding a placard condemning Representative Chung Cheong-rae.
 Photo by Yonhap News

-So Jongseop: Are these people moving the Democratic Party?
+So Jongseop: Are these people driving the Democratic Party?

-Cho Eungcheon: This is the era of majority tyranny, so everything goes according to what the party members or the public want.
-For these people, it's all about eradicating rebellion and completing reforms.
+Cho Eungcheon: In this era of majority tyranny, everything is done in the name of "the party members want it" or "the people want it."
+For them, it's all about rooting out rebellion and completing reforms.

-So Jongseop: There's a lot of internal talk about whether Representative Jang Donghyeok will issue a message for the first anniversary of martial law.
-Do you think it's possible for him to break with former President Yoon's 'Yoon Again' faction?
+So Jongseop: There has been a lot of internal discussion about whether Representative Jang Donghyeok should issue a message for the first anniversary of martial law.
+Do you think it's possible for Representative Jang Donghyeok to break with former President Yoon's "Yoon Again" faction?

-I'm very critical of the activities of the special prosecutor.
-But when I look at the gossip about President Yoon Sukyeol and First Lady Kim Keonhee, it makes me think that they weren't running the country for the public good, but rather that President Yoon was in office solely for his wife.
-The mainstream of the party has carried out absurd governance without any checks or advice, only saying what the leadership wants to hear and basking in the warmth of power.
+I'm very critical of the special prosecutor's activities.
+However, when you see the gossip coming out about President Yoon Sukyeol and First Lady Kim Keonhee, it seems that they weren't running the government for the public good, but rather for a single person, his wife.
+The mainstream of the party has been carrying out absurd government operations without any checks or advice, just telling the leadership what they want to hear and basking in the warmth of power.
 Don't they bear any responsibility?
 I think things will continue this way until the end of the year.

 [Current Affairs Show] Cho Eungcheon: "I Don't Understand People Power Party, Democratic Party Is Splitting" On November 26, President Lee Jae-myung, who attended the G20 summit and completed visits to four countries in Africa and the Middle East, arrived at Seoul Airport in Seongnam, Gyeonggi Province.
 He is greeting Jeong Cheong-rae, the leader of the Democratic Party of Korea, who came to welcome him.
 Photo by Yoon Dong-joo

-So Jongseop: What do you think about the relationship between President Lee Jaemyung and Democratic Party leader Jung Cheongrae?
+So Jongseop: What do you think about the relationship between President Lee Jaemyung and Democratic Party leader Jeong Cheongrae?

-As for me, I don't really know what the government's top policy direction is right now.
+Honestly, I don't know what the main policy direction of this government is.
 What is the government trying to do?
-From my perspective, the top priority is protecting Lee Jaemyung, and the second is eliminating the opposition.
-Eradicating the rebellion gives legitimacy to their rule, and normalization of state affairs was achieved when President Lee Jaemyung took office.
-The rebellion ended that evening, but they keep rehashing it to justify their reforms.
-I don't know how long that will continue.
-It's much stronger and more vicious than the campaign to eradicate deep-rooted evils.
+To me, the top priority seems to be protecting Lee Jaemyung, and the second is eliminating the opposition.
+Rooting out rebellion is used to justify their rule, and normalization of state affairs supposedly happened when President Lee Jaemyung took office.
+The rebellion ended that evening, but they keep bringing it up to justify their reforms.
+I don't know how long this will continue.
+It's much more intense and vicious than the previous drive to eradicate deep-rooted evils.

-So Jongseop: Representative Jung Cheongrae has also said he would push for a second special prosecutor.
+So Jongseop: Leader Jeong Cheongrae has also talked about launching a second special prosecutor investigation.

 A Second Special Prosecutor?
-It's the Tyranny of the Majority
+This Is Tyranny of the Majority

 Cho Eungcheon: Why do we have special prosecutors?
 They're supposed to be exceptional and supplementary.
 This is tyranny of the majority.
-Everything they want is just realized.
-If that's the case, abolish the National Investigation Headquarters and create a permanent special prosecutor's office to handle all investigations.
-This is overreach.
-Doesn't this mean they don't even trust the Corruption Investigation Office for High-ranking Officials that they created themselves?
+They get everything they want.
+If that's the case, just abolish the National Investigation Headquarters and create a permanent special prosecutor's office to handle all investigations.
+This is over the top.
+It means they don't even trust the Corruption Investigation Office they created themselves.

-So Jongseop: We'll end it here for today.
-Thank you for your insights.
+So Jongseop: We'll end it here.
+Thank you for your insights today.

 Cho Eungcheon: Thank you.